 Idiot Proof Your Scientist Interview

 As an interviewer, I feel like my IQ is cut in half as soon as I ask the first question.
-One chunk of my brain is panicking (usually about nothing), and another is trying to calm down the panicked half.
+Half of my brain is panicking (usually about nothing), and the other half is trying to calm down the panicked half.
 I have very few neurons to allocate to navigating the actual conversation.

 I don’t think this is just me – others I talk to have said they don’t operate at 100% capacity when conducting interviews.
 While I haven’t been interviewed many times, I don’t feel this brain drain when I am the one answering questions.
 I focus on the subject matter and my train of thought.
 But when I interview others, my brain doesn’t know what to do with itself while the other person is talking.